-Best buoyancy shorts for triathletes in 2025
+Best buoyancy shorts for triathletes to swim faster in 2026

 As the name suggests, this handy piece of training swimwear makes you more buoyant in the water, so you can spend more time focusing on your technique and less time worrying about the dreaded sinky legs.
+Made from the same material as triathlon wetsuits, buoyancy shorts son’t just lift, bust also insulate the legs while swimming.

 Buoyancy shorts are also handy for those with heavier legs as you have the extra support to help maintain a streamlined form.